varnish/Varnish-Book/varnish_book.rst

 Legal Return Actions
 --------------------

-..
-TODO for the editor: scale or change the font size of this table.

 .. table 14

 .. csv-table:: Table :counter:`tables`: VCL built-in subroutines and their legal returns on the client side